Data-Driven Adaptive Resource Allocation for Reliable Low-Latency Uplink Communications in Rural Cellular 5G Multi-Connectivity: Results

 Tables \ref{tab:paaf_switching_TELENOR_summary_4mbps} and \ref{tab:paaf_switching_TDC_summary_4mbps} summarize PAAF Switching at 4~Mbps, evaluated with each operator as the primary anchor.
 In all switching variants, only one interface carries the user-plane traffic at a time; consequently, the duplication overhead is considered 0\% as control channel overhead is negligible when compared to packet duplication, and the performance gains arise purely from exploiting inter-operator diversity.

-Both single-operator exhibits a heavy latency tail and non-negligible losses where MNO2-only is substantially worse in this rural trace, confirming that the route contains extended segments where MNO2 becomes severely power-limited and unstable.
+Both single-operator baselines exhibits a heavy latency tail and non-negligible losses where MNO2-only being substantially worse in this rural trace, confirming that the route contains extended segments where MNO2 becomes severely power-limited and unstable.
 FD provides an upper bound, drastically tightening the tail while virtually eliminating losses.
 Nonetheless, the overhead is 100\% compared with a single operator.

-When compared to the single-operator baselines, PAAF Switching when using Latency as the only KPI consistently reduces the frequency and severity of extreme latency events while maintaining a latency tail substantially tighter than the baseline.
-This behavior is expected, as end-to-end latency directly captures transient queuing and retransmission bursts that are not always reflected in slowly sampled radio KPIs.
+When compared to the single-operator baselines, Latency-based PAAF Switching as the only KPI consistently reduces the frequency and severity of extreme latency events while maintaining a latency tail substantially tighter than the baseline.
+When MNO1 is used as the primary anchor, latency-based switching improves the 95th-percentile UL latency and reduces late and true losses compared with the MNO1-only baseline.
+This improvement occurs because latency directly captures end-to-end service degradation, including queuing and retransmission effects that may not be fully reflected in slowly sampled radio KPIs.
+However, the 99th and 99.9th percentiles remain substantially higher than those achieved by full duplication, indicating that switching is not sufficient to suppress the most extreme tail events.

+This limitation arises from the exclusive nature of switching.
+At each decision instant, only one interface carries the user traffic; therefore, the resulting latency distribution is governed by the selected link.
+If the controller switches to a weaker or already degraded alternative interface, the application is fully exposed to the tail behavior of that link.
+This is particularly relevant in the evaluated rural trace, where MNO2 exhibits stronger power-limited behavior and larger latency tails than MNO1.
+Consequently, radio-triggered switching may degrade performance when it redirects traffic from the more stable MNO1 link toward MNO2.

-In contrast, radio switching policies based exclusively or combined with RSRP and/or UL Tx Pwr degrade reliability when MNO1 is used as the primary anchor.
-As shown in Table 7, these policies increase both late-loss and true-loss ratios relative to the MNO1-only baseline and produce a substantially heavier high-percentile latency tail.
+In contrast, radio-based switching policies based exclusively on, or combined with, RSRP and/or UL Tx Pwr degrade reliability when MNO1 is used as the primary anchor.
+As shown in Table \ref{tab:paaf_switching_TELENOR_summary_4mbps}, these policies increase both late-loss and true-loss ratios relative to the MNO1-only baseline and produce a substantially heavier high-percentile latency tail.
+Therefore, while switching can reduce duplication overhead to zero, it cannot exploit packet-level diversity in the same way as duplication.
+This explains why PAAF Switching can improve over some single-operator baselines but remains separated from PAAF PD and full duplication in terms of tail-latency suppression and loss reduction.